 Most heal quickly (in days to weeks), with minimal or no noticeable symptoms.

 Some cause temporary symptoms, such as loss of consciousness, headaches, nausea, vomiting, dizziness, blurred vision, memory problems, sleep changes, or mood changes.

 These post-concussive symptoms usually last for a period of days to weeks but can sometimes persist for several months or even years.

 Repeat injuries can lead to longer-term cognitive health effects and severe brain damage.

 A repeat concussion sustained too soon before a prior injury has fully healed is especially dangerous because it can cause life-threatening brain swelling.
-This condition is called second-impact syndrome and is rare, but it can be fatal.
+This condition is called second-impact syndrome and is rare, but can be fatal.

 Incidence in the United States

 In 2013, close to 3 million TBI-related emergency-room visits, hospitalizations, and deaths occurred in the United States.
 Most of these involved concussions.

 Because concussions are difficult to diagnose and many people do not recognize or notice their symptoms, the true prevalence is likely far higher than accounted for by hospital-related statistics.